-Once identification of future condition flood hazard locations is completed, all structures located within the 1 percent, 0.2 percent annual chance flood risk areas, and possible flood prone areas should be determined via GIS analyses (i.e., intersecting the flood hazard layer with GIS data features including but not limited to buildings, roadways, population estimate, agricultural areas, etc.).
+Once identification of future condition flood hazard locations is completed, all structures located within the 1%, percent, 0.2% percent annual chance flood risk areas, and possible flood prone areas should be determined via GIS analyses (i.e., intersecting the flood hazard layer with GIS data features including but not limited to buildings, roadways, population estimate, agricultural areas, etc.).
 Determination of low water crossings at risk of flooding will require consideration of water surface elevations during the storm events and the roadway deck elevation of the roadway crossing.
+Low water crossing that are overtopped during either of 50%, 10%, 4%, 1% or 0.2% annual storm event or known historic storm event should be included in the flood plan.
+RFPGs must identify the highest risk low water crossings in the region considering flood frequency, inundation depth, flow velocity, fatalities, and injuries.
 RFPGs will identify the low water crossings (LWC) amongst all the roadway crossings in 1% annual chance flood risk.
 For the first planning cycle, it will suffice to include the LWCs identified in in Task 1.